entice/entice/milestones.md

 **Fixes**

 - Web-UI / Web-Client should enable the user to select a character before playing (currently theres a default char, which doesnt belong to the account, thus the server throws a fit)
+- Controllers and channels should handle errors gracefully and return meaningful error messages - apart from the rest of the elixir world, here we are communicating with outside clients that dont know of the 'let it crash' principle

 **Generally**